go-qkbell/blog/content/posts/data_structure/array_slice.md

 }
 ```
 There are two ways to initialize slice.<br>
 One is same as initializing array, but without any length.
-Like []T<br>
+Like []T.<br>
 Second is by using built-in function called "make".<br>
 <br>
 func make([]T, len, cap) []T<br>